Updated 25/05/2026

 Key takeaways

-- Four global health leaders recognized with WHO Awards for lifetime achievements in disease control, health systems, and emergency response
+- Four global health leaders received WHO Awards for Global Health recognizing their lifetime achievements

 Frequently asked questions